 Finally, when two atoms of helium-3 smack together, we get an atom of helium-4, plus a couple of hydrogen atoms as a nice bonus.

-Earth's magnetosphere protects us from solar winds and the accompanying helium bombardment.
-However, the gas is created in small quantities on Earth through a separate process in rock.
+But Earth's magnetosphere protects us from solar winds and the accompanying helium bombardment.
+So how is helium created on Earth?

-This process of decay, however, takes billions of years which is what makes helium such a finite resource on our planet.
+This process of decay, however, takes billions of years.
+Which is why helium is such a finite resource on our planet.

-The resulting helium pockets in the Earth's crust can be mined by humans, or when formed in the upper mantle, can be released by volcanic activity and lost into the atmosphere.
+We can and do mine the tiny helium pockets in the Earth's crust.
+However, when formed in the upper mantle, helium is released by volcanic activity and lost into the atmosphere.

-The helium in our atmosphere amounts to five-millionths or 0.000005% of it, to be precise.
-However its lightness means it escapes from our gravity with ease, so each time we deploy the stuff in party balloons or industrial applications, a little more is permanently lost to space.
+From there, it's so light that it escapes Earth's gravity with ease.
+Thus, each time we deploy the stuff in party balloons or industrial applications, a little more is permanently lost to space.

 You can't normally see, smell or taste helium, but it does glow in an electric field.